BSc 2nd Year Microbiology Environmental Quality Notes Study Material

-Human activities create vast amounts of various wastes and pollutants.
-The release of these materials into the environment causes serious health problems as they make undesirable changes in our land and water resources making them unfit for use.
-Proper treatment of such wastes and is necessary, using microbial biodegradation/detoxification.
-In this post we would discuss some of the methods which make environmental use of microorganisms to maintain environmental quality and safe disposal of waste and pollutants.
-The chief wastes and pollutants of concern are : (i) solid wastes, (ii) liquid (water) waste, i.e. sewage and (iii) industrial wastes, such as pesticides, oil spills etc.
+In this post, we would discuss some of the methods which make environmental use of microorganisms to maintain environmental quality and safe disposal of waste and pollutants.
+The chief wastes and pollutants of concern are : (i) solid wastes, (ii) liquid (water) waste, i.e. sewage, and (iii) industrial wastes, such as pesticides, oil spills, etc.

 Solid Waste Disposal

-Following microbiological methods have been developed to treat the organic part of these wastes by use of microbial biodegradation.
+Following microbiological methods have been developed to treat the organic part of these wastes by the use of microbial biodegradation.

 [I] Sanitary landfills

 Various methods for making sanitary landfills are used.
-These are, GN area method where a bulldozer spreads and compacts solid waste; cover material is hauled in and spread at the end of operation, (ii) trench method in which the waste collection truck deposits its load in a trench where it is spread and compacted, and (iii) ramp variation, where solid wastes are spread and compacted on a slope.(Environmental Quality Notes Study Material)
+These are, the GN area methods where a bulldozer spreads and compacts solid waste; cover material is hauled in and spread at the end of the operation, (ii) trench method in which the waste collection truck deposits its load in a trench where it is spread and compacted, and (iii) ramp variation, where solid wastes are spread and compacted on a slope.

 [II] Composting

-Here the organic part of waste is biodegraded by composting.
-In this process, the waste is degraded by aerobic, mesophilic and thermophilic microbes.
-Inorganic fraction is separated either at source or by using magnetic separators.
-Organic fraction is ground up, mixed with sewage sludge and/or bulking agents (shredded news paper, wood chips) and then composted.
-This balances C:N balance.
+Here the organic part of the waste is biodegraded by composting.
+In this process, the waste is degraded by aerobic, mesophilic, and thermophilic microbes.
+Inorganic fraction is separated either at the source or by using magnetic separators.
+Organic fraction is ground up, mixed with sewage sludge and/or bulking agents (shredded newspaper, wood chips), and then composted.
+This balances the C: N balance.
 Microbial composting converts the waste into a stable, sanitary, humus-like product.
-The various composting methods are used.
+Various composting methods are used.
 These include the following:

 1. Window method.
 Solid waste is arranged in long rows and covered to allow decomposition.
 Material is turned over repeatedly.

 2. Aerated pile method.
 Here composting rates can be enhanced.
-Waste is arranged in piles and forced aeration is used to supply extra-O2.
+Waste is arranged in piles and forced aeration is used to supply extra O2.
 Perforated pipes are buried inside the compost pile and the air is then pumped.

-In compost of domestic garbage and sludge, several microbial species that come from soil, water and human fecal matter are present.
-High moisture content of the compost favours the growth of bacteria than fungi.
-Mesophiles are the first to appear and as the temperature rises thermophiles begin to grow.
-Thermophiles that are dominant in compost are bacteria like Bacillus stearothermophilus, Thermomonospora spp, Thermoactinomyces spp and Clostridium thermocellum, and the fungi, such as Geotrichum candidum, Aspergillus fumigatus, Mucor pusillus, Chaetomium thermophile, Thermoascus auranticus and Torula thermophila.
+Thermophiles that are dominant in compost are bacteria like Bacillus stearothermophilus, Thermomonospora spp, Thermoactinomyces spp, and Clostridium thermocellum, and the fungi, such as Geotrichum candidum, Aspergillus fumigatus, Mucor pusillus, Chaetomium thermophile, Thermoascus auranticus, and Torula thermophila.
 The reactor is maintained at thermophilic temperatures.
-Maximum composting occurs at 50-60°C, moisture should be 50-60°% water content, the C:N ratio must not exceed 40: 1, the lower nitrogen will not allow the growth of enough microbial biomass.(Environmental Quality Notes Study Material)
+Maximum composting occurs at 50-60°C, moisture should be 50-60°% water content, the C: N ratio must not exceed 40: 1, and the lower nitrogen will not allow the growth of enough microbial biomass.
+(BSc 2nd Year Environmental Microbiology Notes Study Material)

 Liquid Waste Treatment

-Agricultural and industrial operations – alongwith everyday human activities – produce liquid wastes, including domestic sewage.
-These enter into natural water bodies through different routes depending upon the living conditions and habits of local population.
-Fortunately, self-purification is an inherent capability of natural waters, based on biogeochemical cycling.
-But rising population, large-scale agricultural operations and industrialization result in the production of liquid waste on a scale that routinely overwhelms this self-purification capacity of aquatic ecosystems.
+But rising population, large-scale agricultural operations, and industrialization result in the production of liquid waste on a scale that routinely overwhelms the self-purification capacity of aquatic ecosystems.
 A prominent feature of river water receiving sewage is the presence of the filamentous aerobic bacterium, Sphaerotilus natans, known as the “sewage fungus”.
 A heterogeneous microbial community also develops amid the filaments of this bacterium below a sewage outfall.
 This bacterium and the associated microbial community are efficient degraders of organic matter.
+(BSc 2nd Year Environmental Microbiology Notes Study Material)

 Sewage Treatment (Microbiology of Sewage)

-Small scale sewage treatment
+Small-scale sewage treatment

 This is managed by the following two common methods.

 1. Cesspools.
 In many homes, human waste is dumped into cesspools.
-A cesspool is an underground construction, consisting of concrete cylindrical rings with pores in the walls of ring.
-Water passes out the bottom and through the pores into the surrounding sand, whereas the solid waste accumulates at the bottom.
+A cesspool is an underground construction, consisting of concrete cylindrical rings with pores in the walls of the ring.
+Water passes out the bottom and through the pores into the surrounding sand, whereas solid waste accumulates at the bottom.

 2. Septic tanks.
 These are also used in some homes.
 A septic tank is an enclosed concrete box into which waste flows from the house.

-The organic matter accumulates at the bottom of tank whereas the water rises to the outlet pipe to flow to a distribution box.
-The box is then separated into pipes which empty into the surrounding area.
+The organic matter accumulates at the bottom of the tank whereas the water rises to the outlet pipe to flow to a distribution box.
+The box is then separated into pipes that empty into the surrounding area.
 The tank is to be pumped out regularly as there is no absorption of the digested organic matter into the earth.
 Small towns collect the sewage into large ponds called oxidation lagoons.
-The sewage is left in lagoon for a couple to months during which aerobic bacteria digest the organic matter in the water and amaerobic organisms breakdown organisms breakdown the sedimented material.(Microbiology Environmental Quality Study Material)
+The sewage is left in the lagoon for a couple of months during which aerobic bacteria digest the organic matter in the water and anaerobic organisms break down the sedimented material.
+(BSc 2nd Year Environmental Microbiology Notes Study Material)

-Large scale sewage treatment by municipal bodies
+Large-scale sewage treatment by municipal bodies

-Municipal plants are equipped for a mechanized sewage treatment that handles massive amounts of waste and garbage generated daily.
+Municipal plants are equipped with a mechanized sewage treatment that handles massive amounts of waste and garbage generated daily.
 A simplified view of such a waste treatment facility is shown in Figure.
-The overall process can be divided into three steps: the primary, secondary and tertiary treatments.
+The overall process can be divided into three steps: the primary, secondary, and tertiary treatments.
 These different treatments to sewage depend on the quality of the effluent deemed necessary to be achieved to permit the maintenance of acceptable water quality.

 1. Primary treatment.
 This removes suspended solids in settling tanks or basins.
 Solids are drawn off.
-Raw sewage is piped into huge open tanks where it is screened to remove solid fraction.
+Raw sewage is piped into huge open tanks where it is screened to remove solid fractions.
 This solid material is then subjected to anaerobic digestion in landfill or composting.
 The liquid portion is then passed into sludge tanks for further treatment.
-Flocculating materials as aluminium or iron sulphate are also added to raw sewage to trap microbes and debris to the bottom as in the sedimentation process of water purification.
-These materials are added to sludge tanks also.(Microbiology Environmental Quality Notes Study Material)
+Flocculating materials such as aluminium or iron sulphate are also added to raw sewage to trap microbes and debris to the bottom as in the sedimentation process of water purification.
+These materials are added to sludge tanks also.
+(BSc 2nd Year Environmental Microbiology Notes Study Material)

 2. Secondary treatment (microbial biodegradation).
 To achieve an acceptable reduction in the BOD, secondary treatment by a variety of means is necessary.